hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 ## Import

-Cloudfront Distributions can be imported using the `id`, e.g.,
+CloudFront Distributions can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_cloudfront_distribution.distribution E74FTE3EXAMPLE